 – Inbound traffic, conversions, and sales increase as salespeople build their efforts on solid customer advocacy.

 – Your brand can’t be good for everyone.
 Customers have different needs, expectations and values.
-The better your brand can understand and reflect these values through focus, segmentation, buyer-persons and content customization, the more powerful the customer experience it can offer.
+The better your brand can understand and reflect these values through focus, segmentation, buyer-persons and content customisation, the more powerful the customer experience it can offer.

 – You must listen to your customers to understand them.
 Sellers spend a lot of time and money studying what makes people to buy, but too often ignore those who get them to be satisfied, loyal and willing to tell others about their brand.
 The customer’s voice is essential to defining and measuring the performance of the customer experience.

 – Differentiated brands are created by differentiated experiences.
 Finding and solving problems that reduce satisfaction are success bets for brands.
 Brands that build a strong affinity, or love the customer, are not only retroactively solving problems in a proactive manner to offer meaningful experiences that distinguish the brand from competitors.